Boris Birshtein: Controversies

 Birshtein is alleged to have ties to the Russian Mafia and the former Soviet KGB.
 He has been labeled in the press as an oligarch.

 A former Soviet intelligence officer alleged that Birshtein's companies were used to hide the Soviet Communist Party's money in the Western countries.

+In 1993 a commission set up by the Kyrgyz Parliament concluded that Birshtein, back then advisor to the incumbent President Askar Akaev, and his company Seabeco were responsible for the disappearance of 1.5 tons of state owned gold.

 In July 1994, Moldovan journalist Nicolae Roșca, who had previously worked in Romania, declared that the Romanian state was on the verge of collapsing, and that "Bessarabia now has for a mission the recovery of its lost territories".
 He established a magazine to propagate the idea; called Patria Tînără, it was allegedly a front for Birshtein.

 In 2002, the opposition PPCD described Birshtein as the "head of the international mafia who has been leading Moldova during the presidencies of Snegur, Lucinschi and Voronin".

 Birshtein was also accused of selling overpriced medical masks to the Matei Balș Institute of Romania, headed by Adrian Streinu-Cercel, during the 2020 COVID-19 pandemic in Romania.